-With respect to your request for relief, we believe that, based on the information submitted and the representations contained herein, the requirements of section 301.9100-1 and 301.9100-3 of the regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize your Roth IRAs (IRAs Q, R and S) as traditional IRAs.
-Specifically, the Service has concluded that you have met the requirements of clauses (i) and (v) of section 301.9100-3(b)(1) of the regulations.
-Therefore, you are granted an extension of six months from the date of the issuance of this letter ruling to so recharacterize.
+With respect to your request for relief, we believe that, based on the information submitted and the representations contained herein, the requirements of section 301.9100-1 and 301.9100-3 of the regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize your Roth IRA Y back to a traditional IRA.
+Specifically, the Service has concluded that you have met the requirements of clauses (i), (iii) and (v) of section 301.9100-3(b)(1) of the regulations.
+Therefore, pursuant to section 301.9100-3 of the regulations, Taxpayer A is granted an extension of sixty (60) days from the date of the issuance of this letter ruling to recharacterize Roth IRA Y back to a traditional IRA.

-This ruling assumes that the above IRAs qualify under section 408 of the Code at all relevant times.
+This letter assumes that the above IRAs qualify under section 408 of the Code at all relevant times.

-No opinion is expressed as to the tax treatment of the transaction described herein under the provisions of any other section of either the Code or regulations, which may be applicable thereto.
+No opinion is expressed as to the tax treatment of the transaction described herein under the provisions of any other section of either the Code or Regulations, which may be applicable thereto.